nktnet1/rt-stack/README.md

 Use [pnpm --filter=<name>](https://pnpm.io/filtering) (where `<name>` is defined in the `package.json` of each component).

-You can get a list of all package names using the command:
+You can get a list of all package names using the command

 ```sh
 find . -maxdepth 3 -name "package.json" -exec grep '"name":' {} \;